 Flexibility can also mean the ability to run on-demand in a shared system environment.
 Indeed, one of the primary draws of a benchtop system is avoiding the delays associated with queueing for ultrahigh-throughput, batched runs.
 Unlike other benchtop platforms, the AVITI System’s dual flow cells can be run completely independently, enabling multiple run-starts daily and minimizing the need to coordinate schedules across end users.
 Flexibility is only meaningful if it simplifies your workflow or translates into cost or time savings.

 At Element, we want to make it easier for scientists to explore their curiosity by putting them in control of their budget and their timelines.
-For more information on how AVITI can accelerate your single-cell research, register for our upcoming webinar with 10X Genomics or talk to an Element scientist by filling in the form on this page.
+For more information on how AVITI can accelerate your single-cell research, watch our on demand webinar with 10x Genomics or fill in the form to talk to an Element scientist.